bmaland/7dbsbox/README.md

 The default ports for the various databases will be forwarded to your local machine (the VM host), so that you transparently can connect to `localhost`.

-Work in progress, all databases aren't supported yet.

 **Instructions:**

 * [Download and install Vagrant](http://downloads.vagrantup.com) (only tested with 1.2.x)